pedrosobral1/uni_projects/Compiler/Part 1/README.txt

 Abstract syntax trees (ASTs)
 ============================================================

-This code creates a parse treee - syntax analysis of a compiler - from some C source code.
+This code prints a parse treee - syntax analysis of a compiler - from some C source code.

 You'll need Bison and Flex.
 To install them you just: sudo apt-get update